THE

 (d) the name and address of the seller.

-20. Return and refund policy.– Return and refund policy of a seller shall be disclosed to the buyer
+refund policy of a seller shall be disclosed to the buyer clearly before the

 Part V